fpgadeveloper/zcu102-ethernet/README.md

 The software application used to test these projects is the lwIP Echo Server example that is built into Xilinx SDK.

+## Port Connections

+The RJ45 connector is connected to GEM3 via the MIO interface.

+The SFP cages are connected to the GTH transceivers and AXI Ethernet IPs as follows:

+* Right-top cage, GTH X1Y12, axi_ethernet_0
+* Right-lower cage, GTH X1Y13, axi_ethernet_1 (not yet implemented)
+* Left-top cage, GTH X1Y14, axi_ethernet_2 (not yet implemented)
+* Left-lower cage, GTH X1Y15, axi_ethernet_3 (not yet implemented)

 ## About us